Broadway Star Marin Mazzie Passes Away At Age 57

 — The Tony Awards (@TheTonyAwards) September 13, 2018

-“… while fighting her own fight, she took it upon herself to help spread awareness of Ovarian Cancer and to help find an early detection for the disease, of which, currently, there is none,” her husband, Jason Danieley, said in a statement released today according to EOnline!.
+“While fighting her own fight, she took it upon herself to help spread awareness of Ovarian Cancer and to help find an early detection for the disease, of which, currently, there is none,” her husband, Jason Danieley, said in a statement released today according to E!
+Online.

 Mazzie was incredibly open about her journey with cancer, as well as her pains and struggles.
 She did not often wear a wig, though she was known for her trademark blond locks.
-Mazzie also credited the battle with strengthening the relationship and bond between her and her husband, a fellow actor.
+Mazzie also credited the battle with strengthening the relationship and bond between she and her husband, a fellow actor.
 She kept a positive attitude about it all, even until the end.

-“I’m not saying people should rejoice, but just not to view it as the worst thing that could ever happen to me,” she said.
+“I’m not saying people should rejoice, but just not to view it as the worst thing that could ever happen to me,” she said in 2015.
 “Because the way I look at it is, if this is the worst thing that ever happens to me, I’m pretty friggin’ lucky.
-Because look at the world,” Mazzie said in 2015.
+Because look at the world.”